-A. The digital, economic and embodied carbon outcomes will only be measured once at project handover.
+A. The digital and economic outcomes will only be measured once at project handover.
 The condition outcome will be reported through annual core facts returns to SG, which are collected on a yearly basis.
 The frequency of energy target reporting has been robustly discussed with local authority networks and COSLA and is considered appropriate given the current climate change emergency and need to ensure continued performance of buildings in relation to energy efficiency.